Shrsht/Statistical-Language-Model-of-the-Mahabharata/README.md

 To train an N-Gram model, we must compute a conditional probability for every $N$-token sequence in the corpus.
 For instance, suppose again that we are training a trigram model.
 Then, for every 3-token sequence $w_1, w_2, w_3$, we must compute $P(w_3 | w_1, w_2)$.
 To do so, we use:

 $$P(w_3 | w_1, w_2) = \frac{C(w_1, w_2, w_3)}{C(w_1, w_2)}$$

+## RESULTS:

+We notice that our **N Gram Model** performs the best when it comes to performance on our stated objectives.
+Especially when it comes to generating text in the style of Shakespeare, our model generates text with a much better grammatical correctness than the other 2 models.